alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

   logger.error(f"An error occured: \n{repr(e)}")
 ```

-This code will catch _an_ error; here, a `TypeError`.
-However, it will _not_ run our `except` we intend.
+This code will catch _an_ error, a `TypeError`.
+However, it does _not_ run our `except` we intend.
 Here, a couple more lines of code will go a long way for debugging.
-Your understanding of how the below items function would be best so you can efficiently debug your tool.
+Your understanding of how the below items function will help you efficiently debug your tool.
 If unsure, check out the [official Python docs](https://docs.python.org/3.8/tutorial/errors.html).

 ```python